mavafadar/tree-data-structures/README.md

 | 1000 | 3.4898 ms |
 | 5000 | 99.200 ms |

-The result shows that when size equals 1000, the binary search tree takes longer time than the red black tree and AVL tree with 10000 data.
+The result shows that when the size equals 1000, the binary search tree takes longer time than the red black tree and AVL tree with 10000 data.

 ### Red-black tree and AVL tree